Fondy Park Updates

 Fondy Park is a multi-year, public/private partnership led by ECO's HOME GR/OWN to convert a 3/5 acre City-owned vacant lot into Milwaukee's newest, most sustainable urban town commons.

 On December 5 2017, the Milwaukee organization Local Support Initiatives Corporation (LISC) announced its Finalists for the prestigous annual MANDI Awards.
 Fondy Park was named a MANDI Finalist in the Brewers Community Foundation's Public Space category.
 More info here.

 Stormwater Management, Solar, and the Site's Remote Monitoring & Operations

-Fondy Park will have a number of sustainability features that will help reduce local flooding, reduce the water inflow to the sewerage district's pipes during significant rain or melting events, keeping Lake Michigan cleaner.
+Fondy Park has a number of sustainability features that will help reduce local flooding, reduce the water inflow to the sewerage district's pipes during significant rain or melting events, keeping Lake Michigan cleaner.
 The entire site is permeable (absorbs water): the bioswale, path, sod and prairie.
-The site collects 88,000 gallons of water during a 24 hour rain event!
+The site collects 71,000 gallons of water during a 24 hour rain event!

 The site features: